-With a focus on healthy populations rather than individuals, public health seeks to understand the foundations and social determinants of health disparities and work to resolve them.
-Nutrition, maternal health, gun violence, immunizations, health literacy and homelessness are only some of the factors in ending health disparities.
+With a focus on healthy populations rather than individuals, public health seeks to understand the foundations and social determinants of health and works to resolve disparities.
+Nutrition, maternal-child health, gun violence, health policy, health literacy and homelessness are only some of the factors in ending health disparities.
 Populations can be as small as a local neighborhood or as big as an entire region of the world.

 Connecting with the community